New Brunswick Route 16

-Route 16 is a 2-lane highway in the Canadian province of New Brunswick.
-The 52 km route begins at a T intersection with Aulac Road at Aulac and ends at the western abutment of the Confederation Bridge at Cape Jourimain.
+Route 16 is a two-lane highway in the Canadian province of New Brunswick.
+The 52 km route begins at Route 2 in Tantramar and ends at the midpoint of the Confederation Bridge, where it becomes Prince Edward Island Route 1.

-It functions as a secondary leg of the Trans-Canada Highway to connect Prince Edward Island with the mainline Trans-Canada Highway Route 2 in Aulac.
+It functions as a secondary leg of the Trans-Canada Highway to connect Prince Edward Island with the mainline Trans-Canada Highway Route 2 in Tantramar.

-Route 16 is the last section of the Trans-Canada in New Brunswick that is not 4-lanes with no plans in the near future to be 4 lanes.
+Route 16 is the last section of the Trans-Canada in New Brunswick that is not four lanes wide, with no plans in the near future to be widened, as the Confederation Bridge is also only two lanes.

-The highway number "16" is also the number given to the branch of the Trans-Canada, the Yellowhead Highway in Western Canada.
-However, the numeric designation is strictly coincidental, and Route 16 is not part of that route.